-To grow carrots, plant carrot seeds in your container after the danger of frost has passed.
-Plant the seeds about 1/4 inch deep.
+- Sow carrot seeds in your container after the danger of frost has passed.
+Sow the seeds about 1/4 inch deep.
 Carrot seeds are extremely small, so don't worry about spacing when you sow them.

-Place your carrots where they will get full sun and water them three times a week.
-Your carrot plants will reach a mature height of 36 inches, although some smaller cultivars may not grow this tall.
+The ferny foliage on your carrot plants can reach a mature height of 36 inches, although some smaller cultivars may not grow this tall.
 They're ready to harvest when their orange color has fully developed, usually about 60 to 80 days after planting.

-Plant one tomato seedling in each pot.
+- Plant one tomato seedling in each pot.
 If you only have room for one or two pots, consider planting cherry tomatoes for a higher per-plant yield.
-The mature height of your plant will vary depending on the tomato variety you choose, but taller plants need staking in containers just as they do when planted in the garden.
+The mature height of your plant will vary depending on the tomato variety you choose, and taller plants need staking in containers just as they do when planted in the garden.

-Place your tomato plants where they will get six to eight hours of direct sunlight per day and check their soil moisture daily.
+- Place your tomato plants where they will get six to eight hours of direct sunlight per day and check their soil moisture daily.
 Tomatoes like moist (not wet) potting soil and may need watering every day when growing in containers, especially during hot weather.

 Lettuce (Lactuca sativa) is an excellent choice for two reasons.
 It grows well in containers, and it's a cool-season vegetable, so it's often ready for harvest when other vegetables aren't quite ready yet.
-In hardiness zones 4 through 9, plant lettuce early in the spring when the temperature reaches 55 degrees Fahrenheit and perhaps again in September for a fall harvest.
-If you live in hardiness zones 10 or above, however, you'll want to skip the spring planting.
+In hardiness zones 4 through 9, plant lettuce in the spring when the temperature reaches 55 degrees Fahrenheit and perhaps again in September for a fall harvest.
+If you live in hardiness zones 10 or warmer, however, you'll want to skip the spring planting.
 Instead, sow your lettuce in the fall and grow it during the winter.

 Loose-leaf lettuce is the easiest to grow in containers.
 This shallow-rooting vegetable needs a container only about 6 inches deep.
 Another perk is that you need not worry about spacing when planting leaf lettuce.
 You can simply broadcast the lettuce seeds over the container and cover them with about 1/4 inch of soil.

-Start your lettuce indoors four to six weeks before the last frost in your area and set your young plants outside when the danger of frost has passed.
+- Start your lettuce indoors four to six weeks before the last frost in your area and set your young plants outside when the danger of frost has passed.

-Onions (Allium cepa) grow easily in containers as long as you plant the right type.
+Onions (Allium cepa, zones 5-10) grow easily in containers as long as you plant the right type.
 This cool-season vegetable has two types: short-day and long-day onions.
 Short-day onions need 10 to 12 hours of direct sunlight every day to thrive.
 Long-day onions need 14 hours of light per day.
 Gardeners who live in the southern states and other warm climates grow short-day onions, while gardeners in northern states and other cool climates typically grow long-day onions.
 There are also day-neutral onion cultivars that will grow well in most climates.
 Allium cepa 'Candy' is one such cultivar that grows well everywhere.
 Because they like cool weather, you can plant your onions outdoors as soon as the temperature stays above 28 degrees.

 - Plant onion sets (small onions sold at garden centers for planting) about 1 inch into the soil with their points facing up.

 5. Green Beans

-Place your beans in full sun and make sure they get at least 2 inches of water every week.
+- Place your beans in full sun and make sure they get at least 2 inches of water every week.
 As always, remember that container-grown plants may need more frequent watering to keep the soil moist.

-Your bush beans will come ready to harvest 50 to 55 days after planting, while pole beans may need up to 65 days.
+Your bush beans will be ready to harvest 50 to 55 days after planting, while pole beans may need up to 65 days.
 Pole beans will keep producing as you pick them, but bush beans typically come in all at once.
 It's a good idea to stagger planting if you want a steady bush bean supply.
 You can expect about 120 beans per plant.

 6. Bell Peppers